-Throughout his career, Jim has participated on many committees, advisory boards, and task forces in the development of policies, regulations, and legislation with statewide application most recently as Environmental Health Services Director at Jefferson County Public Health and as a Colorado Water Quality Control Commissioner.
+Throughout his career, Jim has participated on many committees, advisory boards, and task forces in the development of policies, regulations, and legislation with statewide application most recently with Jefferson County Public Health and as a Colorado Water Quality Control Commissioner.

 Jody began his career in the water park industry in 1989 as a lifeguard at Schlitterbahn in New Braunfels, Texas.
 After graduating from the University of Texas in Austin, he worked in various management positions in revenue and operations around the country at many great parks such as Schlitterbahn, Raging Waters, Wet’n’Wild and Hawaiian Falls.
 Kneupper is currently an Instructor Trainer for Ellis and Associates (E&A), is C.P.O. certified, a Level 1 NAARSO Ride Inspector, an AIMS Level 1 Operator and was a licensed EMT in the State of Texas.

 In addition to CMAHC's board, he currently serves on the E&A Advisory Board, ASTM F24 Committee, the International Association of Amusement Parks and Attractions (IAAPA) Finance and IT Committee, and was the past Chairman of the IAAPA Water Park Committee.